 Tool selection

-Zapier, Make, n8n, or custom automation?
-Start with the workflow.
+Zapier, Make, n8n, or custom code?
+Start with the process.

 Zapier, Make, and n8n are all useful.
-They are also easy to misuse.
-The right choice depends on the workflow, the cost of failure, and who will maintain it.
+They're also easy to misuse.
+The right pick depends on what can break, what a failure costs, and who's on the hook to maintain it.

 • A no-code automation is getting hard to debug.

-• You are not sure whether to hire a freelancer, consultant, or developer.
+• You're not sure if this needs a freelancer, a consultant, or a real developer.

-• The workflow touches customer data, invoices, inventory, or approvals.
+• The process touches customer data, invoices, inventory, or approvals.

-2. Use Make when the workflow needs branching, formatting, or more control.
+2. Make when the process needs branching, formatting, or more control.

-3. Use n8n when ownership, self-hosting, or complex logic matters.
+3. n8n when ownership, self-hosting, or complex logic matters.

-4. Use custom code when reliability, data rules, or the user interface matters more than speed.
+4. Custom code when reliability, data rules, or the interface outweigh setup speed.

-If the workflow can fail quietly and nobody notices, keep it simple.
-If a failure can cost a customer, a payment, or a week of cleanup, design the workflow like software.
+If the process can fail quietly and nobody notices, keep it simple.
+If a failure can cost a customer, a payment, inventory accuracy, or a week of cleanup, treat it like software from day one.

 • Failure cost